 These proportions apply only to the initial phase of restarting operations, and will be reconsidered and revised in the current document as appropriate depending on the epidemiological situation.
-Moreover, as far as possible it is advised that the maximum number of crew members living in the same cabin and/or sharing a bathroom should not be more than two persons.
+Moreover, as far as possible, it is advised that the maximum number of crew members living in the same cabin and/or sharing a bathroom should not be more than two persons (this might not be feasible on board small vessels with a capacity of less than 100 guests).